-One set of tests utilizes industry level data on majority-owned foreign affiliates of U.S. multinational enterprises, taken from the Bureau of Economic Analysis (BEA).
-The data is available for the 17 year period running from 1999 to 2015.
+One set of tests utilizes industry level data on majority-owned foreign affiliates of U.S. multinational enterprises between 1999 and 2015, inclusive, taken from the Bureau of Economic Analysis (BEA).
 First, we examine outcomes experienced by affiliates in the Scientific and Technical Services sector.
 These are the industries under the two-digit NAICS code 54, which include research and development services and computer systems development, among others.